 ISN World Congress of Nephrology – https://www.theisn.org/events/isn-world-congress-of-nephrology

 The commitment of ISN to the global advancement of nephrology is recognized in the scientific program, which includes topics addressing practical, social and economic challenges across diverse nations.
 This year’s scientific themes include infectious and non-infectious risk factors, acute kidney injury (AKI), translational and clinical nephrology, CKD and its consequences, and dialysis and transplantation.
 The next congress will be held in Abu Dhabi, United Arab Emirates from March 26-29, 2020 was cancelled due to COVID-19.

 American Society of Pediatric Nephrology – www.aspneph.com

 NephCure provides support for the annual conference of the ASPN.
 ASPN officials conduct programs dealing specifically with NS and FSGS.
-The next conferences will be in Toronto, Canada (May 5-8, 2018); Baltimore, MD (April 27-30, 2019); and Philadelphia, PA (May 2-5, 2020).
+The last conference was April 24 – May 1, 2019 in Baltimore, MD.

 International Pediatric Nephrology Association – www.ipna-online.org

 IPNA presents up-to-date reviews of advances in pediatric nephrology.
 IPNA hosts education sessions that bring researchers from around the world together to discuss the latest and most intriguing research and treatment for patients with Nephrotic Syndrome and FSGS.
 The IPNA International Conference is held every two years.
 In 2011, along with IPNA leadership, NephCure organized a special session titled “FOCUS on FOCAL” with over two dozen participating nephrologists and researches.
 The 2019 meeting was held from October 17-21 in Venice, Italy.

 Midwest Pediatric Nephrology Consortium – www.mwpnc.org